untoldwind/learning-programming/_drafts/lesson-3.md

 ![Eightyish memory]({{site.url}}/assets/pictures/eightyish_assembler.png)

 No the right side of the assembler you see the program from the processor's view (i.e. the
     bytes in the main memory), to the left is a more human-friendly version.
-Not suprisingly both are rather empty right now: There is just the single byte __HALT__ instruction.
+Not surprisingly both are rather empty right now: There is just the single byte __HALT__ instruction.
+In the menu bar you will also find a link to the full "Instruction set" of the simulator as reference, though we will discuss each instruction in more detail in the upcoming lessons.

+Before we continue, a short side note: You may wonder now, if __HALT__ is really an instruction you would like to have inside a processor.
+"Stop processing" sounds like a computer freeze, and we (usually) do not want to have that.
+Indeed, used wrongly, the __HALT__ instruction may indeed lead to a computer freeze, but used correctly it is extremely helpful to reduce power consumption.
+Modern processor are so fast that (in normal operation) they do not have to do anything most of the time, so the operating system usually issues a __HALT__ instruction to stop the processor until an I/O operation (user-input, timeout etc.) wakes it up again.

+# Our second program

+Since we already discussed our very first program (just __HALT__), we would now like to something more useful.
+To start slowly we just want the simulator to add the numbers _3_ and _5_.
+This sounds quite simple, though it might be quite hard to find the right instructions at first.

+The main problem is that the problem "Add _3_ and _5_" is stated in a rather imprecise manner.
+Of course any human (with basic mathematical education) knows what to do or just knows the result.
+A processor though is extremely stupid, it needs to be told what to do step-by-step without any room for ambiguousness.
+The little statement does not specify where the number come from, which registers should be used for the calculation or where the result should be stored.
+So for a processor to understand, I have to reformulate the task like this:

+1. Load the value _3_ to register __A__